 4.5 out of 5 stars

-In November 2018, I saw “Hamilton” on Broadway at the Richard Rodgers Theatre In New York City.
+On Nov.
+2018, I saw “Hamilton” on Broadway at the Richard Rodgers Theatre In New York City.
 Before the show, I bought the album and listened to it several times and I’ve played it in the car several times since.
 Nevertheless, I was still excited when Disney Plus announced it would release the original production of “Hamilton” on July 3.
 I always wanted to see it live again, but with Broadway shows closed until 2021 the filmed musical gives everyone an opportunity to view the phenomenon.
 The question was, for people like me who were lucky enough to see it live, what would I get out of it.
 Anything new?
 Anything better?
 Anything worse?
 I suppose the answer to those questions are yes and no. However, the real answer is that it was different.
 Still phenomenal, but every actor makes the character his or her own.
 It was fascinating to watch the original cast (in a June 2016 performance) who inspired the actors in 2018 when I saw it, much like George Washington did for the presidents of the United States.

 It’s tough to go from actor to actor and say who was better, because again I don’t think that’s a fair comparison.
 Each actor made his or her character its own.
 Lin-Manuel Miranda’s Alexander Hamilton did a better job handling the emotional scenes, while Jevon McFerrin’s portrayal brought a unique exuberance to the first act.
 Okieriete Onaodowan’s Hercules Mulligan is tough to top and Wallace Smith was certainly unable to do so in 2018.
 However, I enjoyed Smith’s James Madison more than Onaodowan’s portrayal.
 All right, I have to walk my statement back a little.
 From the original cast, Jonathan Groff will probably always be the best King George and Daveed Diggs (Marquis de Lafayette/Thomas Jefferson) blew me away.